fawzaanshaikh/100-days-of-code/r1-log.md

 ### R1D9
 Had to make a few changes in the project and ended up seeing a lot more bugs subsequently.
 Kept fixing all of them, one by one.

+### R1D10
+Studied a bit more about Git and GitHub so as to work in collaboration properly.
+Also did a bit of competitive programming.